Montgomery County OVI Court Guide

 Which Court Handles DUI Cases?

-DUI cases in Montgomery County are typically handled by the Montgomery County Municipal Court.
+DUI cases in Montgomery County are typically handled in one of two court systems, depending on where the arrest occurred:

 The Court Process Timeline